atomiv/atomiv.github.io/_pages/framework/08-system-admin/01-overview.md

 Although it seems that system administrators have a large list of responsibilities, we will single out some that are the most important in practice:

-###Documentation -
+### Documentation

-eeping records of computers, borrowing, software, licenses, failures, hardware, servers (physical and virtual), open and closed ports, IP addresses, passwords, etc.
+Keeping records of computers, borrowing, software, licenses, failures, hardware, servers (physical and virtual), open and closed ports, IP addresses, passwords, etc.